LeticiaVieirg/algorithms_data_structure/README.md

 - `Struct:`  Activities on  Struct in the  C language.

-- `Structed types: ` proposed exercise list revolution
+- `Structed types: ` Proposed exercise list revolution.

 - `Extra:`Contains solutions to questions from the recommended book, as well as problems from the classroom, as well as other exercises designed for personal study.